-- 25 grams salt (1 ½ scant tablespoons)
+25 grams salt (1 ½ scant tablespoons)

 - 1 cup extra flour (any of the types listed above) for shaping the dough

 - Cornmeal if you won’t bake in a Dutch oven or cast-iron combo cooker

-- I use organic flour but any flour will do.
+- I use organic flour but non-organic flour will work.

-- I use a homemade lame to score my loaves.
-This changed everything!
+- A homemade lame to score your loaves changes everything!
 This one is beautiful but very expensive and probably sold out.
 I made my own out of a razor blade and a wooden stir stick.
 If you opt to make a lame, be careful!
 My daughter Charlotte bought me this one for Mother’s Day this year and I love it.